 - MAC 1105 - College Algebra 3 cr.

-- Any Area III Natural Science course listed in the Associate in Science Degree Program Requirements 3 cr.
+- Any Area III Natural Sciences course listed in the Associate in Science Degree Program Requirements 3 cr.

-- Elective Area II listed in the Associate in Science Degree Program Requirements 3 cr.
+- Any Area IV Social and Behavioral Sciences course listed in the Associate in Science Degree Program Requirements 3 cr.

-- Elective Area IV listed in the Associate in Science Degree Program Requirements 3 cr.
+- Any Area V Humanities course listed in the Associate in Science Degree Program Requirements 3 cr.

 - BCN 1001 - Building Construction 3 cr.

 - ETC 1250 - Properties of Materials 3 cr.